dataminer-site/dataminer-site.github.io/docs/archive/0.10/dev/sqllogictest/writing_tests.md

 ## Client Connector Tests

-DuckDB also has tests for various client connectors.
+DataMiner also has tests for various client connectors.
 These are generally written in the relevant client language, and can be found in `tools/*/tests`.
 They also double as documentation of what should be doable from a given client.

 ## Functions for Generating Test Data

-DuckDB has built-in functions for generating test data.
+DataMiner has built-in functions for generating test data.

 ### `test_all_types` Function